marcjlevine/lubility/README.md

 2022-09-01 (2)   <-- _the one taken at 10:00 am_
 2022-09-02 (1)

-It only works on Windows and only on jpeg files.
+It only works on Windows and only on jpeg and HEIC files.

 To use it you can just use the .exe found in the `dist` folder.